Healthy Homes Assessment Wilton

 Draught Stopping Wilton

-If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap and you can feel it, it’s likely to be a gap or hole which needs sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-Cracks that are greater than 3mm and let air in or out within your house need to be sealed.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be sealed off.
-Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole that is, it’s probably a gap or hole which needs sealing in somehow.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and let air into or out within the house need sealing.
+For example, if the open fireplace isn’t used it may cause draughts and should be blocked off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no need to block holes or gaps in the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure as the home heats and cools, so that they are able to be opened and closed rather than securing.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building when the house gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections